prathibha-n/portfolio-pm/recommendation-collapse/README.md

 # Ranking feedback loop collapse

-I picked this problem because it is one of the most dangerous failure modes in marketplace ranking — dangerous specifically because every standard metric looks healthy while the damage compounds underneath.
+I picked this problem because it is one of the most silent failure modes in marketplace ranking — dangerous specifically because every standard metric looks healthy while the damage compounds underneath.

 This project works through the full problem: understanding why the loop forms, simulating how it compounds over time, and building the case for how to fix it.
 The accompanying PRD (`ranking_feedback_loop_PRD.md`) is the PM artefact that comes out of that process.